 Not for the faint of heart, Zippity-Doo-Da is as whimsical as its name suggests and offers intense swooping downhill and technical singletrack.
-The trail rips through western Colorado’s desert landscape in an eight-mile loop, sweeping along steep ridges, over sheer edges and past the spectacular Bookcliffs rock formations.
+The trail rips through western Colorado’s desert landscape in an 8-mile loop, sweeping along steep ridges, over sheer edges and past the spectacular Bookcliffs rock formations.

 Monarch Crest Trail, Salida, 32 miles

-Endurance and a good set of lungs is key for this long-distance, high-altitude ride.
+Endurance and a good set of lungs are key for this long-distance, high-altitude ride.
 The technical rider’s playground begins at the top of Monarch Pass and is loaded with boulders and trees along much of the trail.
 The tough climb tops out at about 11,960 feet and then drops riders onto exhilarating downhill through rock gardens and eventually over a streambed.